MatthiasBart/bachelor-thesis/chapters/4-concept.typ

 == Experiment Design

-After evaluating the aforementioned concepts the decision was taken to build an iOS Application establishing and intercepting the P2P connection to measure connection metrics.
+After evaluating the aforementioned concepts the decision was taken to build an iOS Application establishing and intercepting the #gls("ptp") connection to measure connection metrics.
 It is the most practicable considering the use for a wide mass, because staying in the boundaries imposed by Apple and using only first party frameworks makes developing and distributing in the App Store easier.
 The application needs to be installed on two nearby devices to establish a connection and transfer data.
 Furthermore since iPhones are typically used under various circumstances and surroundings testing should also cover representable scenarios for common places visited by iPhone users.

 === Prototype